 The battle against adultery is a battle to picture Christ in our hearts and desire him and his grace more than we desire sexual objects the Lord has not given us

-I was heartbroken when I learned on Sunday of the Moral failure of Tullian Tchividjian.
+I was heartbroken when I learned about the moral failure of a leading church figure.
 I was so sad for him, his family, his church, and everyone else involved in such a painful situation.
 He referred to this time as the valley of the shadow of death.
 I’m sure that’s exactly what it feels like.

 Whenever I learn that a minister of the gospel has committed adultery it feels very close to me.
 I don’t feel outrage or disgust, as much as a concerned awareness that I could do the same thing.
 With all of my heart, I do not want to do the same thing, but I imagine that is true of most ministers who have fallen in their ministry.
 Nobody begins a ministry wanting to injure their families and bring reproach upon the body of Christ.
 And yet, over time, the flesh weakens the resolve of the spirit and tragedy strikes where we previously thought it unthinkable.